awayandabroad-sesshin.jpg

 For sesshin details, please scroll down.

-Sesshin means “gathering the mind,” and the term refers to the silent meditation retreats that form the backbone of meditation practice in Zen.
-These meditation intensives are meant to create a container in which we can devote ourselves wholeheartedly to zazen in order to help us deepen our understanding of and relationship to ourselves, one another, and the world.
+Sesshin means “gathering the mind.”
+It refers to the silent meditation retreats that form the backbone of meditation practice in Zen.
+These meditation intensives are meant to create a container in which we can devote ourselves wholeheartedly to zazen in order to deepen our understanding of and relationship to ourselves, one another, and the world.

 This silent retreat is one of the few in-person formal gatherings at OMS.
-Our in-person sesshin takes place biannually and includes 6-8 hours of zazen a day, chanting services, daisan (private interview with Zuisei), fusatsu or renewal of vows ceremony, and the dharma encounter that closes Ango.
-During our fall sesshin we also hold a jukai or precepts ceremony, where a number of students will receive Buddhism’s moral and ethical teachings.
-You can download the sesshin schedule here.
+Our in-person sesshin takes place biannually and includes 6-8 hours of zazen a day, chanting services, daisan (private interview with Zuisei), fusatsu or renewal of vows ceremony, and oryoki.
+Scroll below for schedule and details.
+During our fall sesshin we also hold a jukai or precepts ceremony, where a number of students receive Buddhism’s moral and ethical teachings.

 Arrival & Departure